Reforms of the Hongwu Emperor: Currency

-In an attempt to combat the inflation that occurred during the late Yuan dynasty, the Hongwu Emperor attempted to reintroduce the use of copper coins, following the practice of the previous Song dynasty.
+To combat the inflation that occurred during the late Yuan dynasty, the Hongwu Emperor attempted to reintroduce the use of copper coins, following the practice of the previous Song dynasty.
 In 1368, when the Ming dynasty was established, coins were once again produced, known as the Hongwu Tongbao, in denominations of 1, 2, 3, 5, and 10 wen.
 However, larger value coins were not accepted by the market and were discontinued in 1371.
-Even the more common one-won coins faced difficulties in circulation due to their limited quantity, as reported by officials.
+Even the more common one-wen coins faced difficulties in circulation due to their limited quantity, as reported by officials.
 This was due to the depletion of copper mines in the southern provinces of Guangdong and Guangxi, which had provided 95% of China's copper production during the Song dynasty.
 Despite efforts to increase production by melting down old products, the annual production of copper coins could not exceed 160 million, which was less than three coins per person.
 Officials suggested reducing the copper content of the coins by 10% to increase their quantity, but the Emperor rejected this proposal, refusing to devalue the currency.

-An alternative to copper could not be gold, which was rare and, due to its high value, unsuitable for everyday use.
-Additionally, silver was even rarer than copper.
+Gold could not be used as an alternative to copper, due to its rarity and high value, which made it unsuitable for everyday use.
+Silver was also rarer than copper.
 For example, in 1391, the state treasury only contained 24,740 liang (923 kg) of silver, which was a mere quarter of the Chinese wholesaler's wealth two centuries later.
 Given these circumstances, the Hongwu Emperor's government had no other option but to turn to paper money in 1375.
 These state bills, known as Da Ming Baochao, were intended to serve as the primary means of exchange, with copper coins playing a secondary role.
-The initial exchange rate was set at 1 liang (37.3 g) of silver = 1 dan (107.4 liters) of grain = 1 guan of state banknote. (guan was a monetary unit equal to 400 coppers.)
+The initial exchange rate was set at 1 liang (37.3 g) of silver = 1 dan (107.4 liters) of grain = 1 guan of state banknote.
+The guan was a monetary unit equal to 400 coppers.